hugarty/contexto-reverso/README.md

 Fetch data from contexto-reverso API, save in files.

-Put the english word in input file.
+1. Put the english word in input file.
-Run app.js
+2. Run __app.js__ with node
-You will recieve the response in portuguese in an outputfile.
+3. You will recieve the response in portuguese in an outputfile.